 What is the Difference Between a DUI and DWI?

-The difference between a DUI and DWI is largely unknown by most, and the acronyms DUI and DWI are often used interchangeably, but there is a clear legal distinction between them, especially in the State of Texas.
-While many people know that DUI is short for ‘driving under the influence’ and DWI stands for ‘driving while intoxicated”, that is often where most people’s knowledge on DUI vs DWI ends.
+The difference between a DUI and DWI is unknown by most.
+However, there is a clear legal distinction between DWI and DUI, especially in the State of Texas.
 Let’s take a look at how they are different and what you need to do if you are charged with either.

 What does Driving While Intoxicated or DWI mean in Texas?